Career Choice Guide

 A job reference check is not always a part of the hiring process.
-Some employers never call your job search references.
-They feel that you are only going to provide the names of people who will say positive things about you, so they believe that a job reference check is not worth the time it takes to make the calls.
+Some employers never call your references.
+They feel that you are only going to provide the names of people who will say positive things about you, so they believe it is not worth the time it takes to make the calls.

-Other employers place a lot of importance on the comments made by your job search references.
-They feel they can gather a lot of valuable information by speaking with your references, so it's important to ensure that you are always prepared with good job references.
+Other employers place a lot of importance on the comments made by your references.
+They feel they can gather a lot of valuable information by speaking with people who know you, so it's important to ensure that you are always prepared.

 Avoid sending your reference page when you submit your resume.